 \section{Conclusions}

 We have presented a general analytic form for the transformation of high-frequency gravitational waveforms, especially chirp-like signals, into the PD frame.
-This transformation is essential to model a detector response accurately in regimes where the GW wavelength is comparable to the size of the detector and no long-wavelength approximation can be employed.
-This should be a key consideration for next-generation GW experiments targeting the MHz–GHz range.
+This transformation is essential to model a detector response accurately in regimes where the GW wavelength becomes comparable to the size of the detector, and where the long-wavelength approximation can no longer be employed.
+Such considerations will be relevant for next-generation GW experiments targeting the MHz–GHz range.

 We expressed the exact transformation from the TT frame into the PD frame in terms of the TT metric, its integral, and its derivatives (equations \eqref{eq:exact_PD_components_from_TT}).
 For cases where the integral cannot be computed analytically or where high accuracy is not required, we provided an alternative formulation based on a Taylor expansion of the retarded time until coalescence for small detector sizes (equations \eqref{eq:PD_chirp_strain}).
-This approximation avoids the need for explicit integration, while it remains valid across a wide physical parameter space.
+This approximation eliminates the need for explicit integration, while it remains valid across a wide physical parameter space.

-For quasi-Newtonian circular orbits long before merger, further approximations are typically applicable which yield more simplified expressions.
-We validated these approximations by computing the spectral signal response in general electromagnetic detectors and showed that quasi-monochromatic approaches preserve the geometric structure of the effective current, while tending to overestimate the signal near the coordinate origin.
-Overall, the formulas given in equations \eqref{eq:exact_PD_components_from_TT} and \eqref{eq:PD_chirp_strain} provide practical tools to calculate the response of high-frequency gravitational wave detectors to general, time-dependent waveforms.
+For quasi-Newtonian circular orbits long before merger, further approximations are typically applicable, yielding more simplified expressions.
+We validated these approximations by computing the spectral signal response in general electromagnetic detectors and demonstrated that quasi-monochromatic approaches preserve the geometric structure of the effective current, \TK{and approximate the transformation of quasi-Newtonian chirp signals well.
+However, signals whose phase or amplitude is modulated on a similar timescale as its oscillation, cannot be accurately approximated by a monochromatic wave and require the exact transformation we have derived.} Overall, the formulas given in equations \eqref{eq:exact_PD_components_from_TT} and \eqref{eq:PD_chirp_strain} provide practical tools for calculating the response of high-frequency gravitational wave detectors to general, time-dependent waveforms.

-Although a numerical evaluation remains necessary in specific parameter regimes where integration and expansion techniques can not be used, the derived metric form is more practical for computation than the general series representation.
+Although a numerical evaluation remains necessary in specific parameter regimes where integration and expansion techniques cannot be used, the derived metric form is more computationally practical than the general series representation.

-Together, these results provide general tools for the analysis and design of high-frequency GW detectors and for evaluating their sensitivity to realistic astrophysical signals.
+Together, these results enable a comprehensive analysis and design of high-frequency GW detectors and improve the evaluation of their sensitivity to realistic astrophysical signals.